 NHTSA’s inquiry is one in a series the agency has done of incidents involving electric vehicles equipped with lithium-ion batteries, Harris said.
 Others include a fire in North Carolina last year that was determined to not have been caused by the electric car, and an incident in which a General Motors Co.
-(GM) Chevrolet Volt caught fire three weeks after the agency performed crash tests on it.
+(GM:US) Chevrolet Volt caught fire three weeks after the agency performed crash tests on it.

 Fisker officials said May 8 that the car couldn’t have caused the fire because its battery was intact and wasn’t being charged at the time.
-The vehicle was purchased after the recall of Karmas with defective battery packs supplied by A123 Systems Inc. (AONE)
+The vehicle was purchased after the recall of Karmas with defective battery packs supplied by A123 Systems Inc. (AONE:US)

 It made those statements after a Fort Bend County, Texas, fire investigator was quoted by Auto Week, an industry publication, as saying the fire originated with the vehicle.